exercism/python/exercises/concept/ellens-alien-game/.docs/hints.md

 ## 6. Alien Counter

-- Class variables are the same across all instances of a class
+- Class variables are the same across all instances of a class.

 ## 7. Object Creation